isjanuary/config/README.md

-# config files for common tools and editor
+## config files for common tools and editors